dakhama-mehdi/Check_Sysvol_ACL/README.md

 - 🖥️ **Domain-joined Windows machine
 - 👤 A **standard domain user account** (no admin rights required)

-> ✅ Download the Script PS1 in the section and run it from ISE or Powershell
+> ✅ Download or Copy the Script PS1 in the section and run it from ISE or Powershell

 🧰 **Use Cases**
 - GPO security assessment